Permanent Residence (Green Card)

 Second Preference Petitions

 Labor certification procedures for faculty (including teaching staff; see this link) and non-teaching staff (see this link) can differ markedly.
-DoL regulations make specific exceptions to the search requirement in the case of employees who are engaged in “some amount of actual classroom teaching.”
+Department of Labor regulations make specific exceptions to the search requirement in the case of employees who are engaged in “some amount of actual classroom teaching.”

 Immediate Relative Petitions

-Immediate Relative petitions allow the spouse of a US citizen to apply for a green card without the challenges to both applicants and employers that are associated with employment preferences.
+Immediate Relative petitions allow the spouse of a U.S. citizen to apply for a green card without the challenges to both applicants and employers that are associated with employment preferences.
 There is no preference quota.
-US citizens 21 years old or over may also file an Immediate Relative petition on behalf of their parent.
-Other family preferences exist as well.
+U.S. citizens 21 years old or over may also file an Immediate Relative petition on behalf of their parent.
+Other family preferences also exist.

 In addition to employer-sponsored permanent immigration mechanisms, applicants can file a petition for a green card as an individual.
 These “self-sponsored” petitions exist in both the first and second preferences (described above).
 First preference self-sponsorship is often called “Extraordinary Ability,” for the way the standard of evidence is defined in the law.
 The standard is very high, higher than that for the EB-1B.
 In a second preference petition, the reference to the process is National Interest Waiver (NIW).
 Despite being a second preference petition, the NIW is also largely a merit-driven process.